Chapter 5 “How it works”

 For several months after arriving in AA, my mind was too befogged from years of alcohol abuse to be able to retain much information.
 When mental clarity returned, I slowly started comprehending the essence and deeper meaning of the reading.
 It gave me the idea that freedom from alcoholism could be found through a spiritual awakening.
 Chapter 5 confirmed that this could only be achieved by believing in an omnipotent God.

-I was someone who harboured fierce prejudice and resentment regarding the word God.
+I was someone who harbored fierce prejudice and resentment regarding the word God.
 Moreover, I disliked organized religion and people who claimed to be godly under the umbrella of Christianity.
 Traumatic experiences with an overly religious foster Mother compelled me to turn away from the church.
 I rejected the existence of a divine deity.
 In my mind, God and religion came as a package deal.

 Despite being bewildered by the ‘God’ word, I was so damaged by years of drinking that the fellowship was the only place I felt accepted.
 I had nowhere else to go.
 AA seemed like ‘the last chance saloon.’
 I was grateful to find a refuge.
 Initially, I stayed sober on the fellowship of my fellow brothers and sisters in recovery.
 It was truly remarkable to finally find the family I craved and never had growing up in foster care.